- Baby rice with your baby's usual milk

 Rachel Brandeis, a spokeswoman for the American Dietetic Association said:

-Yet experts say children over 6 months can handle most anything, with a few caveats: Be cautious if you have a family history of allergies; introduce one food at a time, watch for any problems; and make sure the food isn't a choking hazard.Dr.
-Jatinder Bhatia, a member of the American Academy of Pediatrics' nutrition committee says:
+Yet experts say children over 6 months can handle most anything, with a few caveats."Dr. Jatinder Bhatia, a member of the American Academy of Pediatrics' nutrition committee says:

 From LLL: